 My bread machine has become an essential appliance in my life.
 I simply gather my ingredients, pop them in the machine, press a few buttons, and off it goes.
 In a few hours we have a perfectly baked loaf!
 The pure convience is one of the main reasons why these machines are worth the investment.

 Bread machines do all of the hard work from us.
-But, using machines can also take away that personal touch and extra love you put into making a home-baked loaf.
+That said, using machines can also take away that personal touch and extra love that goes into making a home-baked loaf.
 Therefore, if I am feeling adventurous, sometimes I like to use the bread machine just for kneading, then prove and bake the bread by hand.

 While making bread by hand is certainly more rewarding, it takes a lot of effort and can lead to some tears if it goes wrong.
-If you want to take away the effort of kneading the dough but still want to add your own personal touch by cooking the bread in the oven, then it’s definitely possible to use the bread machine to knead dough.
+If you want to take away the effort of kneading the dough but still want to add your own personal touch by cooking the bread in the oven, then it’s definitely possible to start using the bread machine to knead dough.

 Stage 1: Kneading Dough